pnarendr/Hello-World/README.md

 # Hello-World  this is yet another repo
-I am getting into deep learning after a 30 year hiatus from machine learning
+I am getting into deep learning after a 30 year hiatus from programming